A Unified Framework for Inference with General Missingness Patterns and Machine Learning Imputation: Pattern-Stratified Prediction-Powered Inference

 The proof is detailed in Section~\ref{appendix:proof:thrm1} in the Supplementary Materials.
-The asymptotic variance-covariance matrix in the proof of $\widehat{\vtheta}_{\text{PS-PPI}}$ accounts for the uncertainty of the estimated propensity score models.
-Following~\citet{sun2018inverse} and \citet{robins1994estimation}, we provide a convenient robust sandwich estimators that ignores the uncertainty from the propensity score model.
-Such estimators results in a slightly more conservative yet valid and implementable sandwich variance for $\widehat{\vtheta}_{\text{PS-PPI}}$ when the propensity scores are estimated; the form is shown below.
-Our numerical experiments in Section \ref{sec:experiments} validate efficiency advantages of the PS-PPI estimator based on this strategy.
+The asymptotic variance-covariance matrix accounts for the uncertainty of the estimated propensity score models.
+Following~\citet{sun2018inverse} and \citet{robins1994estimation}, we provide a convenient robust sandwich estimator that ignores the uncertainty contributed by the estimated propensity score model.
+Such an estimator results in a slightly more conservative yet valid and implementable sandwich variance for $\widehat{\vtheta}_{\text{PS-PPI}}$ when the propensity scores are estimated; the form is shown in Equation (\ref{eq:general_missing_patterns_plusplus_variance}).
+Our numerical experiments in Section \ref{sec:experiments} validate the efficiency advantage of the PS-PPI estimator based on this strategy.

 \begin{corollary}[Asymptotic variance-covariance matrix of $\widehat{\vtheta}_{\text{PS-PPI}}$] Ignoring the uncertainty from $\widehat{\pi}(\cdot)$, the asymptotic variance of $\widehat{\vtheta}_{\text{PS-PPI}}$ is